 They also offer a variety of camps, classes and clinics throughout the year, including: art, horseback riding, dance, gymnastics, theater, and more.

 4. Involvement at Ensign College.
-Another great way to get involved is by participating in one of a variety of competitive teams, clubs, and volunteer opportunities offered at Ensign College.
+Another great way to get involved is by participating in one of a variety of competitive teams, clubs, and volunteer opportunities offered to students at Ensign College.
 Whether you’re interested in challenging your tech skills, honing problem solving and leadership techniques, or are simply seeking that sense of community that comes from achieving hard things together, there are opportunities for everyone, including:

 - DECA (Distributive Education Clubs of America), which teaches students presentation, leadership and marketing skills.
 Students can then put their skills to the test in business competitions throughout the state.